Description

 - 4 cloves garlic, roughly chopped

-- 3 tablespoons capers, drained & roughly chopped
+- 3 tablespoons capers, drained and roughly chopped

 - 4 tablespoons unsalted butter, cut into 1-tablespoon pieces